Will Oregano Oil Kill Probiotics & Good Bacteria? (new discovery)

 Is Oregano Oil Good For Your Gut?

-Yes.
+Yes Oregano oil may be good for your gut health.
 Oregano oil has long been documented to be good for the gut, thanks to its anti-microbial properties.
 A 2011 study in the Research in Microbiology journal showed that this oil is effective against pathogenic bacteria, particularly some Gram-positive and Gram-negative food-related bacterial strains.

 This oil can also help prevent damage to your gut walls, helping prevent the so-called “leaky gut.”
 A leaky gut happens when the gut walls are damaged, creating holes that can leak toxins into your body.
 It leads to various problems, including inflammation.